 What is Direct Sowing?

 Not all gardeners will opt for direct sowing.
 What is direct sowing?
 This is when you plant seeds directly out into prepared garden beds.
-That is a fine solution for gardeners in the warm climates but us Northern gardeners have to cheat a bit and start earlier indoors.
+That is a fine solution for gardeners in the warm climates but northern gardeners have to cheat a bit and start earlier indoors.

 Timing is everything with direct sowing.
 Soil temperature is a crucial factor for when to sow seeds outdoors.
-The optimal range varies from seed to seed but amongst the vegetables between 60 and 70 degrees F. (15 and 21 C.) seems to be the best.
-Some plants will germinate at cooler temperatures of 45 to 55 degrees Fahrenheit (7 and 12 C.).
+The optimal range varies from seed to seed but amongst the vegetables between 60 and 70 F. (15 and 21 C.) seems to be the best.
+Some plants will germinate at cooler temperatures of 45 to 55 F. (7 and 12 C.).
 Among these are: